Last Updated on December 10, 2021

 Most browsers collect certain information, such as your IP address, device type, screen resolution, operating system version and internet browser type and version.
 This information is gathered automatically and stored in log files.

 Third party analytics tools.

 Please note that our Websites do not recognize or respond to any signal which your browser might transmit through the so-called 'Do Not Track' feature your browser might have.
 If you wish to disable cookies on our Websites, you should not rely on any 'Do Not Track' feature your browser might have.
-For more information about do-not-track signals, please click here.

 7. INTEREST-BASED ADVERTISING

 Please also see the cookie discussion above for information about the third parties we may work with to display targeted ads on third-party sites and to measure the success of our marketing and campaigns.
 You may also obtain more information about targeted or "interest-based advertising" and opt-out of many ad networks at the industry websites below:

 8. SOCIAL FEATURES AND THIRD-PARTY PLUG INS